ADHD is a problem that most often affects children. Adults may be affected as well. People with ADHD may have problems with:

 - Refill your medicine before it runs out.

-- Ask your health care provider whether your medicine should be taken with food or when there is no food in the stomach.
+- Ask your provider whether your medicine should be taken with food or when there is no food in the stomach.

 SAFETY TIPS FOR MEDICINE

 Learn about the side effects of each medicine.
-Ask your health care provider what to do in case of side effects.
-Call your healthcare provider if you or your child notices side effects such as:
+Ask your provider what to do in case of side effects.
+Call your provider if you or your child notices side effects such as:

 - Stomach pain